 Various limits are applied to elements of the capital base.
-Deductions from capital include deferred tax assets, intangible assets and equity investments in other ADI's.
+The main deductions from capital include deferred tax assets, intangible assets and equity investments in other ADI's.

-The Company's policy is to apply a minimum target of 20% capital which will be lowered to 18% from July 2014 (2013:20%).
+The Company's policy is to apply a minimum target of 18% capital which will be lowered to 17% from June 2015 (2014: 18%).